ralienpp/ray/trip.md

 I don't think that I have to tell you a lot about your own home, after all - you live there, so you know it better than I do.

-However, there are a few things I want you to know.
+However, there are a few things I want to share.
 A while ago we discussed days and nights, I told you that there is no night or day on the sun, and I will explain why you have them on Earth.

 Day and night